SUSE Technical Support Handbook

 **Local 12x5 Support Center hours are as follows: Americas 8 a.m.–8 p.m.
 ET, APAC 7 a.m.–7 p.m. from your local country, EMEA 8 a.m.–8 p.m.
 CET, LATAM 8 a.m.–5 p.m.
 UTC-3 (Argentina time zone)

 ***The target response time applies to the period when support is available.
-For example, a Standard subscription Severity 1 service request logged at 6 p.m. will have a target response time of before 10 a.m. the following business day.
+For example, a Standard subscription Severity 1 incident logged at 6 p.m. will have a target response time of before 10 a.m. the following business day.
 For follow up communications there are no SLA response times but of course, we endear to answer all queries in a reasonable time frame.

 Hours of Coverage and Response Time Targets for Premium Support Engineers

 If you have a Premium Support Engineer (ASE, PSE, or DSE) or Advantage Incidents, you may contact the engineer by telephone for any level of severity, not just Severity 1 issues.
 You may also use Customer Center to open an incident with your engineer via chat or email for any severity except Severity 1.